 There are two types of ADHD.
 They include:

 An individual diagnosed with ADHD is given one of three possible sub-diagnoses.
 If an individual experiences symptoms primarily in only one of the above domains, a diagnosis of either predominantly inattentive or predominantly hyperactive/impulsive presentation would be made.
 When an individual exudes both inattentive and hyperactive/impulsive symptoms, a diagnosis of combined presentation is made.

-A diagnosis of ADHD is given only when the present symptoms cause considerable interference in functioning across domains of the person’s life.
+ADHD is only diagnosed when the present symptoms cause considerable interference in functioning across areas of a person’s life.
 Further, symptoms must have been present in the individual before the age of 12.
 Later onset of inattentive or hyperactive/impulsive symptoms may be indicative of other mental health issues, as many of the symptoms of ADHD can look like symptoms of other mental disorders.
 For example, difficulty concentrating can also be a symptom of depression, and fidgeting can also be a symptom of anxiety.
-Thus, it is important that a trained mental health professional perform a thorough assessment in order to make an informed diagnosis and rule out other mental health issues.
+Thus, it is important that a trained mental health professional performs a thorough review in order to make an informed diagnosis and rule out other mental health issues.

 Don’t go another day wondering whether you or your loved one has ADHD.
-Mental health professionals at Great Lakes Psychology Group use evidence-based methods to make informed diagnoses of ADHD.
-Make an appointment with a competent therapist today at one of our convenient locations in the Metro Detroit area.
+Mental health professionals at Great Lakes Psychology Group use advanced resources to make informed diagnoses of ADHD.
+Make an appointment with a therapist today at one of our convenient locations in the Metro Detroit area.